 Our core service exists in two parts that work hand-in-hand.
 Our Dream Fund, where small grants ignite big changes that are often the seed funding required to bring visionary ideas to life and our capacity-building programme.
 Here we nurture the holistic development of our Dream Fund leaders and create tailored space for growth and learning.

 The importance of these services going hand-in-hand cannot be overstated.
 It’s the fusion of financial support and capacity building that creates the synergy needed for women of colour-led organisations to not only thrive, but to blaze a trail of representative leadership and social transformation.
-Together, they form a powerful force for change, shaping a more inclusive and equitable future.
+Together, they form a powerful force for change, shaping a more representative and equitable future.

-Every quarter, we open the Dream Fund for applications, giving you the opportunity to apply online for grants ranging from £500 to £2,500 for your project, movement, or organisation.
+Each quarter, we open the Dream Fund for applications, giving you the opportunity to apply online for grants ranging from £500 to £2,500 for your project, movement, or organisation.

 If you happen to miss one round, don’t worry!
 There are four DreamFund rounds annually that you can apply to.